How the Redskins are setting up Josh Norman to make big plays

 “He’s an instinctive player,” Redskins secondary coach Torrian Gray said.
 “Guys who are natural playmakers, guys with instincts, guys who like to read things from the offense, it should be fun for those guys. ...
 You can’t make as many interceptions if you don’t see the ball.”

-Making plays, after all, is why they signed Norman to a contract that averages $15 million per year, which was highest in the NFL at the time he signed it and is No. 2 now.
+Making plays, after all, is why they signed Norman to a contract that averages $15 million per year, which was highest in the NFL for a cornerback at the time he signed and is No. 2 now.
 In Carolina, Norman also played with more talent.
 The Panthers placed four defenders in the Pro Bowl after that 15-1 season -- that’s the combined total of Pro Bowl defenders Washington has had since 2012.

-Even though the Panthers' plan for Norman has similarities to how Washington wants him to play now, there is an adjustment.
-He didn’t want to divulge much of what he’s adjusting to, but Gray pointed out some nuances: When to open his hips in a certain coverage and where he must look -- is he eyeing the quarterback or the receiver, or trying to maintain vision of both?
+Even though the Panthers' plan for Norman has similarities to how Washington wants to use him, there is an adjustment.
+He didn’t want to divulge much of what he’s adjusting to, but Gray pointed out some nuances: When to open his hips in certain coverages and where to look -- is he eyeing the quarterback or the receiver, or trying to maintain vision of both?

 Norman worked more on playing off during practices in the spring and in training camp, just to get used to various techniques again.